 How Property Taxes in Alaska Work

 Property taxes in Alaska are administered entirely at the local level.
 Boroughs (the equivalent of counties) and cities assess property values and apply rates to fund local government functions and school districts.
-15 of Alaska’s 19 boroughs and unified cities levy a property tax, compared with just 21 of Alaska’s 143 cities.
+In fact, 15 of Alaska’s 19 boroughs and unified cities levy a property tax, compared with just 21 of Alaska’s 143 cities.